Optimization under second order constraints: are the finite element discretizations consistent ?: THEORETICAL RESULTS ON THE FEM

-As reminded in \cite{PCLM}, convexity of $u$ can be defined dually as $-<\mathbf{\nabla}u \otimes \mathbf{\nabla}v> \succeq 0$ where $\mathbf{A} \succeq 0$ means the matrix $\mathbf{A}$ is semidefinite positive (SDP) and $v$ is a test function in $\mathcal{C}_0^{\infty}$.
-This definition is strong since the test functions are in $\mathcal{C}_0^{\infty}$.
-One can easily check that the strong definition of convexity (with ${\mathcal C}_0^{\infty}$ test functions) implies the weak definition of convexity (with only the basis functions in $P_1$ associated to interior points as test functions).
-Yet, they are not equivalent.
-Such a weak $P_1$ convexity is the same as the ``FE-convexity'' defined by \cite{Aguilera_Morin_09} (for $P_1$ FE).
+This definition is weak (in the sense of distributions) but it is also equivalent to a strong one when $u$ is sufficiently regular.
+We will use a weaker definition where the trial and test functions will be in a (finite dimensionnal) subspace of $\mathcal{C}_0^{\infty}$ : the set of some FE functions.
+Last we will report on \cite{Aguilera_Morin_09} which uses an even weaker definition where the test functions are in a much smaller subspace than $u_h$'s.
+One can easily check that the weak definition of convexity (with ${\mathcal C}_0^{\infty}$ test functions) implies the weaker definition of convexity (with only the basis functions in $P_1$ associated to interior points as test functions) but they are not equivalent.

-The proof of Lemma \ref{lem1} is based on the following formula written for $u_h$, a $P_1$ discretization of $u$:
+The proof of Lemma \ref{lem1} is based on the following formula written for the $P_1$ function $u_h$: